Dian Farmer Learning To Grow Our Own Food

 If you’re feeling stressed at work, having plants in your office or home can lower your blood pressure, heart rate, and respiration.
 They help reduce your stress and anxiety.

-However, one of the problems you can face when keeping plants indoors is bugs.
-These little insects live and feed on the leaves of your plants.
+However, one of the pest problems you can face when keeping plants indoors is different bugs and adult fungus gnats especially.
+These little insects and natural predators live and feed on the leaves of your plants.
 They are not only annoying — they can do serious damage to your plants, too.

-But, we also want to be sure we use all natural pest control in the house as well as all natural garden pest control.
-So if you’re looking for the best home insecticide, best indoor bug spray, best organic pest control, or just a great bug spray for the house for your plants we have you covered!
+But, we also want to be sure we use all natural pest control on the house plants and all natural garden pest control.
+So if you’re looking for the best homemade insecticides, best indoor use bug spray, best organic common houseplant pest control, best bug killer for indoor plants, or just great natural pesticides and bug spray for your healthy plants, we have you covered.
+With these homemade sprays made, with more natural ingredients!

-Instead of using store bought pesticides with who knows what in them, (I mean I know they print what’s in it on the product – but, I am not a scientist so I have NO idea what they are!) you can try these homemade bug spray recipes for your indoor plants.
+Instead of using store bought pesticides for chemical control with who knows what in them, (I mean, I know they print what’s in it on the product – but I am not a scientist, so I have NO idea what they are!) you can try these homemade bug spray recipes for your indoor plants.

-They’re safer and more effective methods of getting rid of the pests your houseplants may encounter.
+They are safer and more effective methods of getting rid of the indoor plant pests and indoor plant bugs your houseplants may encounter.
 Most of the items to make these you might find you already have at home!

 Let’s get started!

+Treating your infested plants with soapy water is one of the best recipes to use.
 Soap kills pests on contact.
-Treating your infested plants with soapy water is one of the best recipes to use.
-Soap will dehydrate the spider mites and aphids and it won’t hurt your plants.
+Soap will dehydrate the spider mites and aphids, and it won’t hurt your plants.
 However, always try a spot test to see how your plant responds.
+Make sure to get the whole infested plant, even the undersides of leaves to prevent severe infestations.

 1 gallon water